-The Society of Children’s Book Writers and Illustrators (SCBWI) is dedicated to providing a safe and harassment-free environment for all of its members and has a zero-tolerance policy regarding harassment, intimidation, and discrimination.
-This includes all harassment, intimidation, and discrimination made on the basis of race, age, sex, gender, gender identity and expression, sexual orientation, national origin, ancestry, disability, medical condition, religion, class, body size, veteran status, marital/domestic partnership status, citizenship or any other marginalized identity.
-Harassment includes verbal comments, written comments, displayed images, or behaviors such as deliberate intimidation, stalking, body policing, unwelcome photography or recording, sustained disruption of talks or other events, inappropriate physical contact, unwelcome sexual attention, and bullying or coercion of any kind, in particular forcing another to accept your beliefs.
+The Society of Children’s Book Writers and Illustrators (SCBWI) is dedicated to providing a safe and harassment-free environment for all of its members and will take any and all necessary steps to address and prevent harassment at events associated with SCBWI.
+Harassment under this policy may include verbal comments, written comments, displayed images, or behaviors such as intimidation, stalking, body policing, unwelcome photography or recording, sustained disruption of talks or other events, inappropriate physical contact, unwelcome sexual attention or advances, and bullying or coercion.

 Code of Conduct

-All participants in SCBWI events and activities, including faculty, staff, and attendees, are required to comply with the following anti-harassment code of conduct.
+All participants in SCBWI Events and SCBWI On-Line Interactions, including faculty, volunteers, staff, and attendees, are required to comply with the following anti-harassment code of conduct.
 The SCBWI Anti-Harassment Policy prohibits harassment, including but not limited to the following behaviors:

-Harassment does not include respectful disagreement or reasonable and respectful critique made in good faith.
-SCBWI continues to welcome and appreciate presentation of controversial ideas, free speech, and creative artistic expression.
-SCBWI encourages members to hold one another accountable to the Code of Conduct and to take the perspectives of others seriously when a disagreement arises.
+- Harassment does not include respectful disagreement or reasonable and respectful critique made in good faith.
+SCBWI continues to welcome and appreciate presentation of appropriate controversial ideas, free speech, and creative artistic expression.
+SCBWI encourages members to hold one another accountable to the Code of Conduct as stated in this part of the Policy and to take the perspectives of others seriously when a disagreement arises.

 Any person who believes there has been a violation of the SCBWI Anti-Harassment Policy can report the offense in one or all of the following ways:

--All SCBWI conferences will designate one or more Safety Team Members who will be available during the conference to provide a safe space for members to report an incident.
+- Certain SCBWI Events, including the Annual Summer Conference in Los Angeles and the Annual Winter Conference in New York, will designate one or more Safety Team Members who will be available during the conference to provide a safe space for members to report an incident.
 The Safety Team Member will report directly to the conference director or regional advisor in charge.

-The SCBWI Anti-Harassment Policy prohibits retaliation against a member of the SCBWI community for reporting harassment, intimidation or discrimination, or for participating in an investigation relating to any complaint made.
+The SCBWI Anti-Harassment Policy prohibits retaliation against a member of the SCBWI community for reporting harassment, intimidation or discrimination, or for participating in an investigation relating to any complaint made under this policy.
 The sanctions for retaliation are the same sanctions available to address any other violation of the SCBWI Anti-Harassment Policy.

-Sanctions for faculty, speakers, staff or board members may include any of the following:
+Sanctions for faculty, speakers, volunteers, staff or board members may include any of the following:

 Sanctions for attendees, members, and guests can include any of the following: